 Before setting up an assessment:

-- Choose the marking scale and terminology you want to use eg Emerging/Developing/Secure or Working Towards/Working At/ Working Above etc.
+• Choose the marking scale and terminology you want to use, for example Emerging, Developing, Secure or Working Towards, Working At, Working Above etc.

 Using Curriculum and Summative Tracking combined means you can create ‘steps’ of progression over multiple years.
 First, you use the Curriculum Tracker to ‘benchmark’ where a student is against age-related expectations.
 You can then link the curriculum to a Summative Assessment to generate a suggested grade for the Summative Assessment.